facooya/facoweb/README.md

 - License comments have been updated to **SPDX** format in all **CSS** and **JS** files.
 - All links have been updated to explicitly include the **html** extension.
 - The document path has been reorganized based on the project structure.
+- Icons and logos have been replaced with geometric shapes.
 - For the original update notes written at that time, please refer to the `tmp/doc-page.html` file.